elixirchat/elixirchat-js-sdk/README.md

 const elixirChatWidget = new ElixirChatWidget({
   apiUrl: 'https://elixirchat.yoursite.com/api', // your ElixirChat API URL
   socketUrl: 'wss://elixirchat.yoursite.com/socket', // your ElixirChat websocket URL
-  backendStaticUrl: 'https://elixirchat.yoursite.com/api', // path to directory (before "uploads/") where files are uploaded on your ElixirChat backend
   companyId: 'your-company-id-here', // you will get companyId from ElixirChat team

   // You may also include optional "room" and "client" parameters here